egoist/lamu/README.md

 // only the options are changed: const lamu = require('lamu')({table: false})

-// the reset is the same as default example
+// the rest is the same as default example
 // node examples/old
 ```